Divinity360/Zelda-ReactNative-MVVM/README.md

 - `npm run format:check` - Check code formatting
 - `npm test` - Run Jest unit tests

-## API

-The app uses the [BotW Compendium API](https://botw-compendium.herokuapp.com/) to fetch game data including:
-- Monsters and their properties
-- Materials and their effects
-- Equipment with attack/defense stats
-- Creatures and their properties

 ## Acknowledgments

 - Data provided by the BotW Compendium API
-- SVG content, icons and fonts used from Figma - [Zelda BOTW UI KIT](https://www.figma.com/design/HqBnmVybYBDIQX2RAwgVXY/Zelda-BOTW-UI-Kit--Community-?node-id=205-23499&t=jkqESnKDFwNI1eKB-0)
-- The Legend of Zelda: Breath of the Wild by Nintendo